iguanesolutions/go-systemd/README.md

 For example, if your daemon needs some time for initializing its controllers before really being considered as ready, you can specify to systemd that this is a "notify" service and send it a notification when ready.

-It is safe to use it even if systemd notify support is disabled.
+It is safe to use it even if systemd notify support is disabled (noop call).

 ```systemdunit
 [Service]